 One of the reasons why I started teaching and mentoring people in editorial skills is because of this question: How do I become an editor?
-When I quit my corporate publishing job and started my editorial business at home 15 years ago, not too many people were working remotely back then.
+When I quit my corporate publishing job and started my editorial business at home over 15 years ago, not too many people were working remotely back then.
 So when friends and acquaintances heard what I was doing, they wanted to know how they could do the same.
 That’s how Edit Republic started!

 If you want to know how to become an editor, keep reading because in this post, I answer some of the most common questions I get, and I outline what you need to do to start.
 Make sure you catch the last question because I address what editors don’t do, which may surprise you.